Academic Catalog

 The student will be able to:

-6. Evaluate student learning outcomes of the classroom project.
+4. Evaluate student learning outcomes and the effectiveness of technology-integrated projects.

 Course Content